UnixJunkie/diskuv-ocaml/contributors/doc/AdvancedToolchain.rst

     #include <caml/bigarray.h>
     #include <core_params.h>

-And then finish off the boilerplate instructions:
+And then we create the Opam file and patch file from the `Creating your own package patches`_ instructions:

 .. code-block:: shell-session
-    :linenos:

     [core_kernel.v0.14.2]$ git commit -a -m 'Skip unistd.h and endian.h if MSVC toolchain' [core_kernel.v0.14.2]$ opam install ./core_kernel.opam -v --debug-level 2